 Pageview reporting is critical for many targeting conditions to work correctly, which in turn rely on the browsing history of the user – whether over time, in the current session, or on the currently-viewed page.

-Choosing a variation need not happen only when rendering the page – and reporting a page view does not necessitate choosing a variation at that time. choose can be called at any point during the lifecycle of a page, and is often called asynchronously for below-the-fold or dynamically loaded content.
+Choosing a variation need not happen only when rendering the page – and reporting a page view does not necessitate choosing a variation at that time.
+Choose can be called at any point during the lifecycle of a page, and is often called asynchronously for below-the-fold or dynamically loaded content.
 This helps keep the initial rendering of the page with minimal delay.
-For more, please see Best Practices.
+For more information, see Best Practices.

 Reporting engagement with a variation